 In some situations, an insurance company is acting in bad faith, and it is necessary to file a legal claim against the insurance company to force it to pay the compensation that is owed.

 Have You Been Denied An Insurance Claim?
 Is Insurance Delaying Your Payment?

-If you've been denied an insurance claim, or the insurance company is delaying your payment, you need to speak with an experienced attorney as soon as possible.
-Please contact us online or call our Conway, South Carolina office directly at 843.248.7486 to schedule your free consultation.
-We are also able to meet clients at our Myrtle Beach, Murrells Inlet, Mt.
+If you've been denied an insurance claim or the insurance company is delaying your payment, you should to speak with an insurance claim attorney as soon as possible.
+Contact us online or call our Charleston, South Carolina office directly at 843.488.2359 to schedule your consultation.
+We are also able to meet clients at our Conway, Myrtle Beach, Murrells Inlet, Mt.
 Pleasant, North Myrtle Beach or North Charleston office locations.